 How long does a dental crown last?

 A dental crown is designed to last at least ten years, although most patients who maintain good oral health will have their crown for many more years.
 Routine dental care is important so that we can monitor the condition of the crown and alert you to any early signs of wear or damage.
-This is why we recommend our patients see us every six months so that we can keep a close eye on your dental crown and your overall oral health.
+This is why we recommend our patients see us every six months so that we can keep a close eye on their dental crowns and their overall oral health.

 Schedule an Appointment